 Ed Miliband, leader of the opposition Labour Party, is due to address the rally later in the afternoon.

 The Metropolitan police have been criticized for adopting heavy handed tactics when dealing with demonstrations in the area.
 In particular, they have been criticized for penning demonstrators up in a small area for several hours without allowing them to leave.
-Police have said the so-called
+Police have said the so-called "kettling" procedure will only be used as a last resort.

 The TUC has called for a peaceful protest during which people walk along official routes that have already been cleared with police.
 But leaflets scattered around central London by other groups have asked demonstrators to leave the official route and stay in central London after the event officially ends in the afternoon.